Beyond Ensembles: Simulating All-Atom Protein Dynamics in a Learned Latent Space

 \section{Abstract}

 Simulating the long-timescale dynamics of biomolecules is a central challenge in computational science.
-While enhanced sampling methods can accelerate these simulations, they rely on pre-defined collective variables that are often difficult to identify.
+While enhanced sampling methods can accelerate these simulations, they rely on pre-defined collective variables that are often difficult to identify, restricting their ability to model complex switching mechanisms between metastable states.
 A recent generative model, LD-FPG, demonstrated that this problem could be bypassed by learning to sample the static equilibrium ensemble as all-atom deformations from a reference structure, establishing a powerful method for all-atom ensemble generation.
 However, while this approach successfully captures a system's probable conformations, it does not model the temporal evolution between them.
 We introduce the Graph Latent Dynamics Propagator (GLDP), a modular component for simulating dynamics within the learned latent space of LD-FPG.
 We then compare three classes of propagators: (i) score-guided Langevin dynamics, (ii) Koopman-based linear operators, and (iii) autoregressive neural networks.
-Within a unified encoder–propagator–decoder framework, we evaluate long-horizon stability, backbone and side-chain ensemble fidelity, and functional free-energy landscapes.
-Autoregressive neural networks deliver the most robust long rollouts; score-guided Langevin best recovers side-chain thermodynamics when the score is well learned; and Koopman provides an interpretable, lightweight baseline that tends to damp fluctuations.
+Within a unified encoder–propagator–decoder framework, we evaluate long-horizon stability, backbone and side-chain ensemble fidelity, and temporal kinetics via TICA.
+Benchmarks on systems ranging from small peptides to mixed-topology proteins and large GPCRs reveal that autoregressive neural networks deliver the most robust long rollouts and coherent physical timescales; score-guided Langevin best recovers side-chain thermodynamics when the score is well learned; and Koopman provides an interpretable, lightweight baseline that tends to damp fluctuations.
 These results clarify the trade-offs among propagators and offer practical guidance for latent-space simulators of all-atom protein dynamics.